sean9keenan/BigAssFansAPI/README.md

  - Integration with [HomeKit](https://github.com/nfarina/homebridge)
  - Checking that setters have only valid input parameters
  - I hear unit tests are a good thing >.>
+ - Add support for changing wireless access point used / the whole pairing process flow.
  - Register update callback might be changed to only call you on value update - not on 'fan-says-there-was-an-update-update'